seosgithub/flok/docs/kernel_api.md

   * `get_req(owner_tp, url, params, callback)` - Request some RESTFUL get request.
 The callback receives `(info)` with a data payload.
 Will retry until successful, will never fail.
 The request will be abandoned if the owner object no longer exists.

 ##Controllers
-  * `_embed(vc_name, sp, context)` - Embed a view controller in a surface-pointer.
-Following the rules of the ui device, embedded to a sp of 0 is the master root view.
-Returns base pointer
+  * `_embed(vc_name, sp, context, event_gw)` - Embed a view controller in a surface-pointer.
+Following the rules of the ui device, embedded to a sp of
+      0 is the master root view.
+Returns base pointer. `event_gw` is a pointer to a `vc`.
+If it is null, then any events coming in will not be sent to somewhere else if they do not match any 'on' for the current action.

 ##Things that are compiled into the kernel from user given data
 `MODS` - A list of modules that was specified in `./app/drivers/$PLATFORM/config.yml`